 Marcia released her EP, Nashville Sessions (recorded in Nashville) with her band at the 40th Port Fairy Folk Festival where she was named Maton, Artist of The Year in 2016.
 There have been many performances on TV over the years, including her performance on Season 5 of The Voice, where she made it through to the Super battles as a part of Delta Goodrem’s team.
 She has sung on countless radio and album recordings of many iconic artists over her long career.

-Marcia launched her new album, Everything Reminds Me at the Woodford Folk Festival in 2017 with her band and recently at the National Folk Festival in Canberra, April.
+Marcia launched her new album, Everything Reminds Me with her band at the National Folk Festival in Canberra, April.
 2018.

 (Dip.T, ACU.
 Research MEd, Monash University ( Songwriting).
 Cert IV, Music).